angelparaskov/ldapjs-promise-cel/README.md

 <code>EventEmitter</code> so the user can handle each
 <code>searchEntry</code> as it is returned.
 Since this library is just wrapping
-[ldapjs], it does not make any assumptions and returns the same <code>EventEmitter</code>.
+[ldapjs], it does not make any assumptions and returns the same <code>EventEmitter</code>. cel version - added createClient(options.clientEventListener) function register, that adds to the underlying ldapjs client client.on('error', clientEventListener), so it can handle connection resets and other extreme cases.

 In order to await all of the results you could:
 ```javascript